More than Just Talk: The Purpose and Benefits of Meetings

 Meeting Purpose #1: Accountability

-Our recurring Weekly, Quarterly, and Annual meetings always dedicate time to aligning around priorities and getting clear accountability through agreements.
+Our recurring Weekly, Quarterly, and Annual meetings always dedicate time to aligning attendees around priorities and clear accountability through agreements.
 At Ninety, we’re huge believers in agreements (rather than expectations) because they define who we are.
-Our agreements include our Core Values, the Roles and Responsibilities associated with a Seat, and more.
+Our agreements include our Core Values, the roles, accountabilities, and responsibilities associated with a Seat, and more.

 Creating clear agreements and genuinely living up to them is, in part, what allows organizations to build something that will have sustained success over the long haul.
 Our agendas ensure that team members have time to report on the status of agreements — To-Dos, Rocks, and more — and how key performance indicators (KPIs) are performing versus the targets we’ve set.
 These very concise reports help ensure we’re all on the same page when there’s an Issue and make clear who’s accountable for the action(s) of resolving that Issue.